TanStack/query/docs/src/pages/reference/hydration.md

 ### limitations

-The hydration API requires values to be JSON serializable.
+Some storage systems (such as browser [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API)) require values to be JSON serializable.
 If you need to dehydrate values that are not automatically serializable to JSON (like `Error` or `undefined`), you have to serialize them for yourself.
 Since only successful queries are included per default, to also include `Errors`, you have to provide `shouldDehydrateQuery`, e.g.:

 ```js
 // server